If muscle growth (hypertrophy) is your primary training goal, how important is it to vary? Do you have to ‘shock’ your muscles over and over again?

 Varying does not mean that you have to say goodbye to a certain training method, unless it did not work well for you.

-For example, if you stop doing a certain exercise, you will lose adaptations that you have made with that exercise over time.
+If you stop doing a certain exercise, over time you will lose adaptations that you have realized with that exercise.
 For example, you train your quadriceps with both barbell squats and leg presses, but both exercises do so in a slightly different way [ iv ] .
 So if you swap squats for leg presses, do so for a short period of time or keep doing a limited number of sets of squats to maintain the adaptations.
-It is of course a different story if you can no longer do barbell squats, for example because of a shoulder injury.
+It is of course a different story if you can no longer do barbell squats, for example because of an injury.

 Perhaps the most important lesson is: don’t vary for the sake of variation, but do it wisely.

-Many coaches are only too happy to prescribe new exercises to their clients, but often this only leads to fake progression.
-Because yes, as soon as you do a new exercise, you quickly get better at that specific exercise.
-Yet that’s just an improvement of your technical skills: the improved ability is a matter of neurological factors.
+Many coaches are only too happy to prescribe new exercises to their clients, but often this only leads to a mock progression.
+Because yes, as soon as you do a new exercise, you quickly get better at that particular exercise.
+That improvement in your technical skills – because it is in fact – ensures that you can perform the exercise heavier and heavier.
+That improved ability is a matter of neurological factors.
 And in the initial phase of a new training program, these neurological factors contribute more to your strength gain than the increase in muscle mass [ v ] .

 Coach Menno Henselmans about this: